Stepping into the Software 3.0 Era

 📺 Andrej Karpathy: Software Is Changing (Again) — Y Combinator AI Startup School

-That's where the idea of a harness comes in.
+This is where the concept of a harness comes in.

 LLM Limitation